Importing files from a CMS library into Git.

 Ideally, classes should be converted to tags, variants should be in branches and classes with variants should be tagged in branches as well.

-That is, the result of an ideal import should look like (to identify the CMS elements their generations are added):
+That is, the result of an ideal import should look like

 master